panteradg/panteradg/README.md

 **`CS Apprentice`**

 I'm an apprentice learning computer science.
-Currently i'm in second year of apprenticeship.
+Currently i'm in third year of apprenticeship.
 All Projects are meant to document modules from vocational school.
 I like to keep my documents neat.
 All documents can be found in my notion workspace.

 <br/>
 <p align="left">